Vincent Deary: Why Change is So Difficult

 Standing in the room of strangers, about to open my mouth and unsure of what “I" will emerge in the speaking, of course I was uncomfortable, but I was also aware of the opportunities inherent in that rare inaugural moment.
 The transaction, the contract between me and the public, me and this role, has not yet been finalised.
 It's like that in all beginnings, they are uncomfortable precisely because the norms and narratives are not yet established.
 What we bring to the new context will shape it, and it will in turn shape us, fold back in on us.
 And then it will become routine, and the contract hard to break.
 So now, at the beginning, is a good time to risk positing a new self.
 For me that looks like not just speaking so as to be liked, for you, who knows?
 Perhaps authenticity is not quite the right word, but I'm glad the woman raised the notion of social courage, and my friends straw hat was a timely reminder that compliance can be costlier than risk.

-Click here to buy How We Are (How to Live Trilogy 1)
+Vincent Deary is the author of How We Are (How to Live Trilogy 1)